elasticsearch-dump/elasticsearch-dump/README.md

 - `--output` (required) (see above)
 - `--limit` how many ojbects to move in bulk per operation (default: 100)
 - `--debug` display the elasticsearch commands being used (default: false)
+- `--delete` delete documents one-by-one from the input as they are moved (default: false)

 ## Notes

 - elasticdump (and elasticsearch in general) will create indices if they don't exist upon import
 - we are using the `put` method to write objects.
 This means new objects will be created and old objects with the same ID will be updated
-- the `file` trnasport will overwrite any existing files
+- the `file` transport will overwrite any existing files
 - If you need basic http auth, you can use it like this: `--input=http://name:password@production.es.com:9200/my_index`

 Inspired by https://github.com/crate/elasticsearch-inout-plugin and https://github.com/jprante/elasticsearch-knapsack